vdaas/vald/docs/contributing/coding-style.md

 ### Parallel test

 In Vald, we use parallel test to accelerate the execution of tests by default.
-There are 2 layers of enabling parallel test.
+There are two layers of enabling parallel test.

 1. Parallel for the test function
 2. Parallel for the sub-tests in test function

-The generated test case will enable these 2 parallel mode by default.
+The generated test case will enable these two parallel mode by default.
 It is implemented by:

 ```go
 func Test_server_CreateIndex(t *testing.T) {